Vang Vieng - River and Mountain View with cow.

 Som Tam, Papaya Salad, Laos

-In very popular tourist spots, like Luang Prabang, expect the prices to be higher, with some basic rice dishes reaching as much as $3-$4USD!
-If you find yourself somewhere like this but don’t see any locals eating nearby, just walk away from the main strip.
+In very popular tourist spots, like Luang Prabang, expect the prices to be higher, with some basic Laotian dishes reaching as much as $2-3USD!
+If you find yourself somewhere like this but don’t see any locals eating nearby, walk away from the main strip.
 You’ll eventually find somewhere serving great local food at proper local prices!

 The vegetarian buffer at the Luang Prabang Night Market, Laos.